Name : Di Sarli , Carlos

 Through the violinist José Pécora Enter the orchestra of Osvaldo Fresedo that Opens, the teatro Fénix in Avenida Rivadavia barrio Flores.

-In many of his recordings includeof the singers Santiago Devin, Ernesto Famà e Fernando Díaz, three excellent interpreters that the accompanied, in theradio programs.
+In many of his recordings includeof the singers Santiago Devin, Ernesto Famà e Fernando Díaz, three excellent interpreters that it accompanied, in theradio programs.

 At this stage, Di Sarli records 48 tracks, starting from “TBC” e “La Guitarrita”, finishing at the 14 August 1931, with “Una noche de garufa” e “Maldita” by Ernesto Famá.